emccorson/onsenguide/GUIDE.md

 ### Caching in local storage

+> The code in this section will be explained piece by piece, without showing you
+> where to add it in the existing code.
+However, the full code is shown at the
+> end of the section so you can easily copy it into your `pokemon.html` file.
+If
+> you just want to speed through this section, skip to end for the full code
+> listing.

 As the outstandingly moral people that we are, we should really cache the results of the API calls so we don't put unnecessary strain on PokeAPI.
 At the moment, when the app is closed, the whole Pokemon list is lost and we have to